garybuckle/garybuckle.github.io/_posts/2018-05-16-Detatched Retina recovery for Athletes.markdown

 After the session I made my way back into my house and felt the sweat coving my body.
 I was back!

-Removing the glasses I was greeted with a a black screen on my left eye.
+Removing the glasses I was greeted with a black screen on my left eye.

 Like black sky!